 Tie Stalls in Germany

 We all know the advertising pictures with satisfied cows on sunny flower meadows.
 Light years away from this idyll is the reality of cows living their lives in tie stalls.
-That means: being tied at their neck, no freedom of movement, living in chains in the same place – at all times.
-In Germany, every fourth cow is tied up in a stable.
-But this husbandry system is common in other EU states as well.
+That means: being tethered at their neck, no freedom of movement, a life in chains in the very same spot.
+In Germany, one in four cows is kept tethered in the barn.
+This form of housing is also widespread in other EU countries.

 What are the Animals Suffering From?